onagengast/Get-Smart-With-Me/README.md

 After each round, I collect piles 3 ("so-so" cards) and 4 ("totally off" cards) and work through this new stack.
 I repeat this until all cards make it to pile 2 ("nailed it" pile).

 This app enables users to study flashcards using this method.
-I created this app because I couldn't find any app that enabled me to use this method.
+I've long relied on this method to study flashcards, and it has served me well.

 Technical stack: React, Redux, Express, PassportJS, and MongoDB